Perez Hilton: Lady Gaga

-Ariana Grande

-In February 2014, after Hilton criticized Ariana Grande's hairstyles, Grande's fans posted negative comments to Hilton's social media, including threats against his young son.
-Hilton then tweeted Grande, her brother Frankie and her employer Nickelodeon with accusations that Grande had been seen using cocaine at a party.
-Grande denied the allegations.
-Hilton demanded that Grande speak out against her fans' comments.
-Grande eventually tweeted to her fans: "...please don't wish negativity upon anyone."

-Blake Lively

-In December 20, 2024, Blake Lively filed a complaint with the California Civil Rights Department against Justin Baldoni and Wayfarer Studios, the production studio for the film, It Ends With Us.
-On December 31st, she filed lawsuit against Baldoni, Wayfarer Studios, Jamey Heath, Steve Sarowitz, Melissa Nathan, and Jennifer Abel.
-In the suit, Lively alleges sexual harassment by Baldoni and Heath and a subsequent retaliation campaign against her.
-As part of the discovery process, Lively's legal team served subpoenas to a number of content creators, including Hilton.
-On July 28th, he filed a motion to quash the subpoena and on August 7, 2025 announced he will continue to represent himself and has sent a number of letters to the court regarding the subpoena.
-He declared, "I'm in full savage and clown mode.
-I own it."

 Personal life

-Hilton moved to Manhattan in 2013, stating, "I love New York and that is where me and my growing family want to call home right now".
-Hilton has three children born via surrogacy.
+Hilton moved to Manhattan, New York, in 2013, saying, "I love New York and that is where me and my growing family want to call home right now".
+He relocated to Las Vegas before returning to his native Miami.
+He has three children born via surrogacy.
 His son was born on February 17, 2013, while his two daughters were born on May 9, 2015 and October 4, 2017.

-In April 2018, Perez attracted some criticism of his parenting when he stated he hopes his son Mario is heterosexual because "it would be easier" than being homosexual.
+In April 2018, Perez attracted some criticism of his parenting when he said he hopes his son is heterosexual because "it would be easier" than being homosexual.
 He claimed he would not sign up his son for dance classes, if requested, because "dance class might make [his] kid gay".

+Livestreamed self-harming incident

+On the evening of August 4, 2026, Hilton livestreamed himself on TikTok from his home in Miami, apparently self-harming and making suicidal threats; the livestream was reportedly up for thirty minutes before being removed.
+Dozens of supposed cuts on his face and body were shown.
+Police said they responded to his home and chose to "tactically disengage" and monitor the situation.
+Hilton was reported to be alone inside the house, though family members were on site.
+He was later transported to a hospital to receive medical attention.
+Invoking Florida's Baker Act, medical personnel placed him on an involuntary hold for up to 72 hours.
+Hilton survived the incident, though his TikTok account was suspended.
+Hilton's team and family then subsequently released a statement asking for privacy.